ThisIsALegitUsername/AssetsIndex/README.md

 # AssetsIndex
 This repository is used to store minecraft 1.8's asset index for easy access.
-This is for personal use, feel free to take my scripts and change a few var names.
+This is for personal use, feel free to take my scripts.
+For linux only.

 ## Seperate folder